daiaventureira/img-repo/README.md

 ## Installation

 * First you need to clone this repository to your machine.
-To do so, run:
+To do so, run in your terminal:

 ```bash
 $ git clone git@github.com:daiaventureira/img-repo.git